Bulldog Virtual Program

 - Sign in using your school email.
 Most student email addresses are first initial followed by last name (no spaces) @duggerunionschools.org.
 For example, email@example.com.

-- If you don’t know your email address and/or password, call the school during eLearning weeks between 8:00 AM – 4:00 PM for guidance.
+- If you don’t know your email address and/or password, you may call the school during eLearning weeks between 8:00 AM – 3:00 PM for guidance.

 - Other applications you may access by signing in: Google Drive (to view student’s files), Google Docs (to view and create documents), Google Slides (to view and create presentations), and Google Sheets (to view and create spreadsheets).